robotics-upo/magabot-idmind-ros/README.md

 6. Reboot the system

 7. Now you can launch the “magabot.launch” which will launch the laser, the driver, the joystick and the IMU.
-This way, the user can teleoperate the robot.
+This way, you can teleoperate the robot.

        $ roslaunch magabot magabot.launch